QCaudron/fieldday/_sources/index.md

 ## Let us know

 Whether you're just attending, or would like to help out, we'd love to know what you're looking for.
-Please {{ let_us_know }} if you'd like to be involved in any way -- running a station, as a mentor, or helping with setup and teardown.
+Please {{ registration_link }} if you'd like to be involved in any way -- running a station, as a mentor, or helping with setup and teardown.

 <!--
 ## Commercial Sponsors